 How Rapacan 1mg working?

 Rapacan 1mg Capsule is an immunosuppressant.
-It works by suppressing your body’s immune response following transplant of an organ (eg. liver, kidney, heart).
-This helps your body to accept the new organ as if it were your own.
+It works by suppressing your body’s immune response subsequent transplant of an organ.
+This helps your body to admit the new organ as if it were your own.

 How is Rapacan 1mg used?

-Take this medicine in the dose and duration as advised by your doctor.
+Take this medicine in the dose and duration as advised by your health care physician.
 Swallow it as a whole.
 Do not chew, crush or break it.
 Rapacan 1mg Capsule may be taken with or without food, but it is better to take it at a fixed time.

 Rapacan 1mg Indications

 Take Rapacan 1mg Capsule as advised by your doctor.
-Do not take in larger amounts than advised or share this medicine with others.
+Do not take in larger amounts than advised or share this drug with others.
 Ensure that the treatment course is completed.
-Do not stop the use of this medicine without consulting your doctor.
+Do not stop the use of this medicine without consulting your health care physician.

 Rapacan 1mg Dosage